 SOS Children's Village Dosso is very well integrated into the surrounding community and appreciated for the services it offers to the local population.
 It has been providing help and support to the people in the region since 2010.

 Our package of services includes loving homes for children who grow up without parental care, medical treatment, schooling and counselling.
 The SOS Children's Village comprises twelve SOS families where up to 120 children can be cared for by loving SOS mothers.
 It also includes a kindergarten.
-The children attend the SOS Kindergarten together with children from the neighbourhood.
+The children attend the SOS Kindergarten together with children from the neighborhood.
 This way, it is ensured that they are integrated into the community from a young age

-At our SOS Social Centre, people from the region receive counselling and psychological support by qualified staff.
+At our SOS Social Center, people from the region receive counselling and psychological support by qualified staff.
 Education is clearly seen as the fundamental pillar of an independent life.
 Therefore, around 200 students receive quality education at the SOS Hermann Gmeiner School in Dosso.